Welcome to Lanzarote cruise port! (Post updated: January 2024)

 How to Get to Timanfaya National Park from Lanzarote Cruise Port?

-- Rent a car – Lanzarote Car rental is a great option if you feel confident driving in a foreign country.
+- A car rental is another great option if you feel confident driving in a foreign country.
 The fuel is cheap, and roads in Lanzarote are good and well-marked, so getting around by car is easy.
 However, only a small portion of the Timanfaya National Park can be explored independently.
 The largest part is forbidden for private vehicles, and you can visit it only with a guided bus tour.
 Upon getting to the national park, there is free parking for cars.
 Make sure you have your driver’s license.
 Check out Lanzarote car rental deals

 3. Jameos del Agua